What is the Best Time for a Yangtze River Cruise? - April, May, September and October for Most Comfortable Weather & Beautiful Sceneries

 | Three Gorges Dam on a Cloudy Day in Winter |

-Compared to the times with pleasant weather and best sceneries, China’s public holidays are truly peak tourist season.
-Cruise tickets, like high-speed rail tickets, sell out quickly several days before the holiday.
-Nearly every tourist attraction, regardless of its popularity, is packed with people and you need to queue up for everything.
+China’s public holidays are truly peak tourist season.
+Cruise ship tickets sell out quickly.
+Nearly every tourist attraction, including those on the banks of the Yangtze River, regardless of its popularity, is packed with people and you need to queue up for everything.
 Prices for various services skyrocket, and with so many guests, service quality can be compromised.
 Avoiding public holidays is the priority for international tourists planning their travel to China.

 |